How do I apply for the Temporary Graduate Visa (SC 485)?

 The Temporary Graduate Visa SC 485 has 4 streams from which you can apply through.
 They are:

-3. Second Post-Study Work stream
+3. Second Post-Higher Education Work Stream

 It’s important that you select the correct stream depending on your circumstances for a successful visa outcome.